bloop132435/bwsi/docs/fw_protect.md

 Read in the data from secret_output.txt, and split it up by lines into the signature and the keys.

 ## Step 2
 Choose a random number from 0-2 to decide which key to use for the signature.
-If the key happens to be less than 16 bytes long, which happens due to null bytes, then keep looking.
 When a suitable key is found, encrypt the signature using that key, then save the number of the key used and the IV, so that the C code will be able to decrypt it.

 ## Step 3